 For our clients as well as our own projects, I am constantly reviewing every WordPress AdSense plugin that comes around to serve ads from Google AdSense.
-A good WordPress AdSense plugin is worth a lot, although we often use free versions.
+A good WordPress AdSense plugin is worth a lot, although some are free.
 I recently updated my notes on approx. 14 free AdSense plugins and wanted to give the readers a quick overview of the 5 most downloaded WordPress plugins that you can use to serve Google AdSense.
-I listed the plugins in alphabetical order, and so there is no rating.
+I listed the plugins in alphabetical order.

-One year ago, when I chose an AdSense plugin for one of our WordPress platforms, I considered Ad Injection to be a really great plugin.
-It offers two very important features that professional WordPress websites might need: cache support and a lot of test options.
+Years ago, when I chose an AdSense plugin for one of our WordPress platforms, I considered Ad Injection to be a really great plugin.
+It offers two essential features that professional WordPress websites might need: cache support and many test options.
 There was just one big argument against it: the plugin allows just a maximum number of ads without doing a bit more code work than just copy and pasting.
 Until then, the plugin development seemed to have stopped.
 Believing the forum, cache support is not working with the latest caching plugins.
 However, people are still amazed by the options for tweaking their income.

 Playing a bit more with this WordPress ad plugin made me realize that it is rather complicated and not very user-friendly.
 The author tried really hard when describing all the options, and I personally like the way that he wrote the helpful FAQ.
-Still, I wouldn’t recommend using a plugin that is not somehow still under development and that is too difficult to adjust to your own individual needs.
+Still, I wouldn’t recommend using a plugin that is not maintained anymore, and too difficult to adjust to your individual needs.

 Based on the raw numbers, AdRotate is one of the most popular ad plugins.
 I still remember when people first told me about it in a session that I gave on ad optimization more than a year ago.
 Having tested this ad plugin for WordPress, I must admit that people made a good choice when using it.
 The free version offers flexible ad management with basic settings.
 The interface is simple and almost clean.

-Once you have installed the free version from the WordPress repository, you will notice a lot of disabled options.
+Once you have installed the free version from the WordPress repository, you will notice many disabled options.
 It seems like 2/3 of the backend content is just a dummy of features from the pro version.
-I completely sympathize with a plugin author offering additional paid services.
+I sympathize entirely with a plugin author offering additional paid services.
 In this case, however, I think he overdoes it a bit.
-There is definitely a benefit in the commercial version like the advanced reporting and planning, but the great usability from the first glance loses a lot when you are desperately clicking dummy checkboxes.
+There is definitely a benefit in the commercial version, e.g., the advanced reporting and planning.
+Still, the great usability from the first glance loses a lot when you are desperately clicking dummy checkboxes.

 Google AdSense Plugin